aiblocks/docs/guides/concepts/operations.md

    * For example, only positive values can be set for the amount of a payment operation.
 3. The operation must be valid in the current protocol version of the network.
-Many newer operations are only valid when the current protocol version is greater than or equal to the version where the operation was first introduced, for example `ManageBuyOffer` in Stellar Protocol 11.
+Many newer operations are only valid when the current protocol version is greater than or equal to the version where the operation was first introduced, for example `ManageBuyOffer` in AiBlocks Protocol 11.

 ## Result